farmersrice/saltzero/README.md

 		[54., 55., 56., 63., 64., 65., 72., 73., 74.],
 		[57., 58., 59., 66., 67., 68., 75., 76., 77.],
 		[60., 61., 62., 69., 70., 71., 78., 79., 80.]

+For selfplay/training: Compile `compare_networks.cpp`, `generate_games.cpp`, and `whole_pipeline.cpp` and run `whole_pipeline.cpp`.

+Note that you will need to produce executables with the proper names (same as the `.cpp` file names) for the program to work properly.
+This is because we use `system` calls in C++ to executables in order to dispose of GPU memory properly (Keras/TensorFlow don't allow us to do this in a nice manner, see comments in `whole_pipeline.cpp` for more details).

 ## Compatibility notes